KristaRutz/Scrabble-scorer-ConsoleApp/README.md

 ## Support and contact details

 Please contact me if you run into any issues or have questions, ideas or concerns.
-I can be contacted at <krista.rutz@pomona.edu>.
-Feel free to create a pull request for updates - _contributions to the code are encouraged!_
+Krista can be contacted at <krista.rutz@pomona.edu>.
+Feel free to fork and create a pull request for updates - _contributions to the code are encouraged!_

 ### License